InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/TCF-Implementation-Guidelines.md

 Yes, v2 depends on the consent data being stored in cookies.

 Discussion on future iterations have led to proposals about storage mechanisms like a central registry that stores user IDs and their associated information.
 At that time the implementation could be updated to retrieve data from a defined source without having to change the interface.
 Until such mechanism exist, cookies are required for working with the CMP API.

-## What is the long-term plan for consent storage?<a name="futurestorage"></a>
-A third-party cookie isn’t a long-term solution to auditable, permanent, user-keyed consent storage, and doesn’t work with browsers that block 3rd-party cookies or mobile apps.
-CMP’s should work towards standardizing a more future-looking server-side consent retrieval mechanism so that cookies might be used as more of a “consent caching” in the future.

 ## Can I also use the API for CCPA or other laws?<a name="ccpa"></a>
 At this time, the IAB Europe Transparency and Consent Framework is designed for compliance with GDPR.
 The CMP API was designed to only support a special use case of the GDPR, which involves the use of user data in the context of digital advertising.
 Consult your local IAB or the IAB Tech Lab to learn more about other ongoing projects for privacy tool development.